diybitcoinhardware/diybitcoinhardware.github.io/README.md

 # DIY Bitcoin Hardware

 On this website you can find links to interesting DIY bitcoin and lightning-related projects.
-This includes hardware wallets, verification tools, POS terminals, full nodes and other stuff.
+This includes hardware wallets, verification tools, POS terminals, full nodes, mining rigs and other stuff.

 Please help us to fill this website!
 Open a pull request [on github](https://github.com/diybitcoinhardware/diybitcoinhardware.github.io) with DIY bitcoin or lightning project you find exciting.